-In this section, we present our formal approach in solving the problem defined in Section II-C. We also describe how our model can be extended to account for leakage power, dynamic voltage and frequency scaling (DVFS), and inter-task communication, as well as to include a finer-grained thermal model.
-A discussion on some limitations of the MILP-based approach is given at the end of the section.
+In this section, we present our approach to solving the problem defined in Section II-C. We also describe how our model can be extended to account for leakage power, dynamic voltage and frequency scaling (DVFS), and inter-task communication, or adjusted to use a finer-grained thermal model.
+Limitations of the MILP-based approach are described at the end of the section.